Governors

 Edward Wild

-Edward is a trustee of the Royal School of Church Music, Chair of the Nominations Committee of St Edmundsbury Cathedral and a Council member of the Suffolk Agricultural Association.
+He is a trustee of the Royal School of Church Music, Chair of the Nominations Committee of St Edmundsbury Cathedral and a member of the Nominations Committee of Salisbury Cathedral.
+He is also a member of the Lord Mayor’s Appeal Advisory Board.

 Rev'd Philip Banks